ashwanthkumar/gocd-janitor/README.md

 1. Any 1 stage failure is considered a pipeline failure.
 2. If the pipeline doesn't run to completion (because of it being paused or locked) it is considered a failure.

+But Janitor will never remove the latest run, so you don't have to worry about a running instance of the pipeline.

 ### Does Janitor respect the "Never Cleanup Artifacts" option of the pipeline?
 No. That's inside the GoCD's configuration and we don't have a way to syncing it yet.
 If you want this feature, please raise it as an Issue or even better send a Pull Request :smile: